 If you’re looking to recruit but are struggling to find the right people, Futures may be able to help.
 They can identify if there are any suitably skilled and available local people from their talent pool to meet your needs.
-Futures work across Nottinghamshire, their service is free and so before you go to a recruitment company and think about spending money to build your workforce, drop them an email and see what they can do.
+Futures free service works across Nottinghamshire.
+So before you go to a recruitment company and think about spending money to build your workforce, drop them an email and see how they can help.

 Another way to recruit staff is by placing your vacancies on this new web platform from Nottinghamshire Country Council.
 It targets individuals across the county and helps businesses and training providers to showcase courses, apprenticeships and jobs.